jkevorkian/manopedia_onpremise/Readme.md

     flutter run -d <device_id>
     ```

+6.  **Login with the credentials email: a and password: a**

+    This will create a generic user on "a" on the backend for you to access the app going over the login.

 ## Troubleshooting

 -   **Backend connection issues:** If the frontend has trouble connecting to the backend, ensure that the `API_URL` in `frontend-mobile/.env.dev` is set to `http://localhost:8080`.